For an insightful and robust discussion about the economy, consider a program with Elizabeth Duke, Kevin Warsh and Larry Summers.a

 Kevin Warsh is a monetary policy expert and economist who served the United States in the Federal Reserve and the White House, and whose insights are sought by Central Banks around the world.
 Most notably, he was hired by the Bank of England, where he issued an independent report proposing reforms in the conduct of monetary policy in the United Kingdom.
 Parliament recently adopted the report’s recommendations.

-Additionally, Warsh advises private and public companies and is a member of the Group of Thirty (G30).
+Kevin Warsh serves as the Shepard Family Distinguished Visiting Fellow in Economics at the Hoover Institution and lecturer at the Stanford Graduate School of Business.
+He advises several private and public companies, including service on the board of directors of UPS.
+Warsh is also a member of the Group of Thirty (G30).
 He played a significant role in stabilizing the economy during the U.S. financial crisis.
 His authoritative and enlightening presentations on both domestic and international economic issues are helping audiences and corporations understand how U.S. and foreign monetary policy impacts large and small businesses, as well as individuals.
-Warsh is particularly well-positioned to explain the risks and rewards of Brexit, as well as economic strategy under the next U.S. administration.
+Warsh is particularly well-positioned to explain the risks and rewards of Brexit, as well as economic strategy under this U.S. administration.